Florence High School (Mississippi)

 Florence High School is a public high school located in Florence, Mississippi, United States.
-It serves the city of Florence, the communities of Cleary, King, and Monterey, and the surrounding areas to the Pearl River.
+It serves the city of Florence, the communities of Cleary, King, Monterey, and the surrounding areas to the Pearl River.
 It is a 5A school in the Mississippi High School Activities Association.
-It frequently fluctuates between a 4 and 5 rating, making it a successful high school in the Rankin County School District..
+It frequently fluctuates between a 4 and 5 rating, making it a successful high school in the Rankin County School District.

 Staff

-The principal of Florence High School is Tony Martin.
+The principal of Florence High School is Keith Reed.

 Extracurricular Activities

 Athletics at Florence High School include Archery, Baseball, Basketball, Bowling, Cheerleading, Cross Country, Dance, Football, Golf, Powerlifting, Soccer, Softball (Fast-Pitch), Softball (Slow-Pitch), Tennis, Track & Field, Volleyball, and JROTC.
-The school has a Band, The Big Red Band, and offers a Student Council and Student Tech Team.
+The school also has a Band, The Big Red Band, and offers a Student Council and Student Tech Team.